Hall Technique

-The Hall Technique is a non-invasive treatment for decayed baby back (molar) teeth.
+The Hall Technique is a minimally-invasive treatment for decayed baby back (molar) teeth.
 Decay is sealed under preformed (stainless steel) crowns, avoiding injections and drilling.
-It is one of a number of biologically orientated strategies for managing dental decay.
+It is one of a number of biologically oriented strategies for managing dental decay.

-The technique has an evidence-base showing that it is acceptable to children, parents and dentists and it is preferred over standard filling techniques, due to the ease of application and overall patient comfort as young patients don't have to undergo traumatic injections.
+The technique has an evidence base showing that it is acceptable to children, parents and dentists and it is preferred over standard filling techniques, due to the ease of application and overall patient comfort as young patients do not have to undergo traumatic injections.
 Preformed metal crowns are now recommended as the optimum restoration for managing carious primary molars.
-There are now five randomised control trials that have shown the Hall Technique to be superior to other methods for managing decay in baby teeth but there is a lack of evidence to conclude that the Hall Technique is superior to placing preformed metal crowns in a conventional manner.
-Initial fears over the potential problem with sealing caries into teeth being that the caries process might only be slowed, rather than arrested and that the caries might still progress, leading to pain and infection later.
+There are multiple randomised controlled trials that have shown the Hall Technique to be superior to other methods for managing decay in baby teeth, but there is a lack of evidence to conclude that the Hall Technique is superior to placing preformed metal crowns in a conventional manner.
+Initial fears over the potential problem with sealing caries (cavities) into teeth being that the caries process might only be slowed, rather than arrested and that the caries might still progress, leading to pain and infection later.
 This problem has not been realised with one study showing long-term data beyond five years, to when the baby teeth are lost, with fewer problems from the tooth with the crown.

 Crowns placed using the Hall Technique have better long term outcomes (pain/infection and need for replacement) compared with standard fillings.

 The technique has been used and found particularly valuable in a developing country with little access to dental services, or resources to support such services.
 It is also utilized in modern dental practices, as many parents and patients prefer treatment options that are minimally invasive and that help eliminate the need for sedation.